lutece-secteur-public/gru-plugin-gru/README.md

  **The Customer DAO**

 By default, the plugin uses a mock to search the customers.
 The search always returns a message saying that no customer is found.
-To use a correct search mechanism, the bean `gru.customerService` defined in the Spring context must have a concrete implementation of `fr.paris.lutece.plugins.grubusiness.business.customer.ICustomerDAO` from the library `gru-library-grubusiness` .
+To use a correct search mechanism, the bean `gru.customerService` defined in the Spring context must use a concrete implementation of `fr.paris.lutece.plugins.grubusiness.business.customer.ICustomerDAO` from the library `gru-library-grubusiness` .

 The known implementations are the following:

 *  `fr.paris.lutece.plugins.gruindexing.business.lucene.LuceneCustomerDAO` from the plugin `gru-plugin-gru-indexing` .
 The customers are retrieved from a Lucene index.
 *  `fr.paris.lutece.plugins.gruindexing.business.elasticsearch.ElasticSearchCustomerDAO` from the plugin `gru-plugin-gru-indexing` .
 The customers are retrieved from a ElasticSearch server.

+ **The Demand DAO**

+By default, the plugin uses a mock to retrieve the demands.
+The customers have no demand.
+To use a correct retrieval mechanism, the bean `gru.demandService` defined in the Spring context must use a concrete implementation of `fr.paris.lutece.plugins.grubusiness.business.demand.IDemandDAO` from the library `gru-library-grubusiness` .

+The known implementations are the following:

+*  `fr.paris.lutece.plugins.grustoragedb.business.DemandDAO` from the plugin `gru-plugin-grustoragedb` .
+The demands are retrieved from the database.

+ **The Notification DAO**

+By default, the plugin uses a mock to retrieve the notifications.
+The customers have no notification.
+To use a correct retrieval mechanism, the bean `gru.demandService` defined in the Spring context must use a concrete implementation of `fr.paris.lutece.plugins.grubusiness.business.notification.INotificationDAO` from the library `gru-library-grubusiness` .

+The known implementations are the following:

+*  `fr.paris.lutece.plugins.grustoragedb.business.NotificationDAO` from the plugin `gru-plugin-grustoragedb` .
+The notifications are retrieved from the database.

 ## Usage